 Plagiarism also includes borrowing ideas and phrases from, or paraphrasing, someone else's work, published or unpublished, without acknowledging and documenting the source.
 Acknowledging and documenting the source of an idea or phrase, at the point where it is utilized, is necessary even when the idea or phrase is taken from a speech or conversation with another person.

 Professors are required to maintain attendance records and report absences.
 Excused absences can be granted by the instructor, for medical reasons, school sponsored activities, and employment-related demands, including temporary duty.
 Students are responsible for any missed work.
-Absences in excess of four (4) class periods, in a 16-week semester (or 2, in an 8-week term) will be reported to the Director of the individual graduate program, or to the Executive Director for the Graduate School, for appropriate action.
-Students with such a record of absences, without an approved excuse, may be administratively withdrawn from the class and notified that an "F" will be recorded, unless the student initiates official withdrawal from the class(es).Park University 2008-2009 Graduate Catalog Page 27To be counted in attendance, students are expected to contribute each week (e.g., submit assignment, post an assignments, complete a quiz).
+Absences in excess of four (4) class periods, in a 16-week semester (or 2, in an 8-week term) will be reported to the Director of the individual graduate program, or to the Dean, for appropriate action.
+Students with such a record of absences, without an approved excuse, may be administratively withdrawn from the class and notified by mail that an "F" will be recorded, unless the student initiates official withdrawal from the class(es).Park University 2006-2007 Graduate Catalog Page 27To be counted in attendance, students are expected to contribute each week (e.g., submit assignment, post an assignments, complete a quiz).

 Disability Guidelines:Park University is committed to meeting the needs of all students that meet the criteria for special assistance.
 These guidelines are designed to supply directions to students concerning the information necessary to accomplish this goal.
 It is Park University's policy to comply fully with federal and state law, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, regarding students with disabilities.
 In the case of any inconsistency between these guidelines and federal and/or state law, the provisions of the law will apply.
 Additional information concerning Park University's policies and procedures related to disability can be found on the Park University web page: http://www.park.edu/disability .